XiaoMi/mace/docs/user_guide/basic_usage.rst

         - Omit the `-static` option if a shared library is desired instead of a static one.
 By default, a shared library is built.
         - See 'bash tools/bazel_build_standalone_lib.sh -help' for detailed information.
         - DO respect the hyphens ('-') and the underscores ('_') in the ABI.
+        - Omit the debug options such as `-debug` and `-asan` if a release version is desired.

     4. Convert the pre-trained mobilenet-v2 model to MACE format model.